-- see what is meant by confidential service user information - find examples of when confidential service user information is used for individual care and examples of when it is used for purposes beyond individual care - find out more about the benefits of sharing data - understand more about who uses the data - find out how your data is protected - access the system to view, set or change your opt-out setting - find the contact telephone number if you want to know any more or to set or change your opt-out by phone.
+- see what is meant by confidential service user information - find examples of when confidential service user information is used for individual care and examples of when it is used for purposes beyond individual care - find out more about the benefits of sharing data - understand more about who uses the data - find out how your data is protected - · access the system to view, set or change your opt-out setting - find the contact telephone number if you want to know any more or to set or change your opt-out by phone.
 See the situations where the opt-out will not apply.

-Further information on how service user data is used in health and care research is available at: www.hra.nhs.uk/information-about-patients
+Further information on how service user data is used in health and care research is available at: Patient data and research leaflet - Health Research Authority www.understandingpatientdata.org.uk/what-you-need-know

-To find out more about how and why service user information is used, the safeguards and how decisions are made, visit: www.understandingpatientdata.org.uk/what-you-need-know
+To find out more about how and why service user information is used, the safeguards and how decisions are made, visit: